 “Dolphins?”

 “Bipedal dolphins!”
-Perseus cackled while correcting the course of their ship, showing no strain all despite the sheer strength it required to stand here, as unlike them, he was confronting directly the fury of the wind, the rain, and the waves.
+Perseus cackled while correcting the course of their ship, showing no strain all despite the sheer strength it required to stand here, as unlike them, he was directly confronting the fury of the wind, the rain, and the waves.
 “They were pirates once, but they made the disastrous mistake of trying to rob a certain God of Wine, and were transformed into dolphins for this fatal mistake!
 I think it was intended as a sign they should give up piracy!”

 Well, it had clearly backfired then.
 The ship they were fighting against had an enormous pirate flag hoisted on his main mast...